Zone

 Circumstances:

-The airplane departed RAF Lindholme at 1638LT on an operation to Hamburg.
-While returning to base in the late evening, one of the engine failed.
-The airplane ditched in the sea some 20 miles east of Great Yarmouth.
-All six crew members were rescued.
+The airplane departed RAF Ingham at 2323LT on June 3 on an operation to Bremen.
+While returning to base the following night, the crew was forced to ditch the airplane into the North Sea some 58 km east of Great Yarmouth.
+The airplane sank and was lost.
+All six crew members were rescued six hours later.

 Crew: